-Nerve damage can be debilitating and cause you to use crutches or other medical devices. can als be caused by the need to use crutches or other medical devices.
-While some people may see improvements, it is likely that nerve damage will be a lifelong injury.
+Damage to your nerves can be debilitating and cause you to use crutches or other medical devices. can als be caused by the need to use crutches or other medical devices.
+While some people may see improvements, it is likely that the damage to your nerves is permanent and a lifelong injury.

 The long-term impact that a nerve damage will have on your life is the debilitating side of this injury.
 Often the loss of sensation or shooting pains will be caused like another injury like a broken bone, severe burn, or severed limb.